Campus Wireless Update 802.11n WiFi

 You should use NUwave secured service rather than NUwave-guest.
 You can set your computer to automatically connect to NUwave.
 Visit the How do I use the NUwave secured wireless service? section of this web page to find out how.

-If you are a faculty or staff member, or a student, Information Services strongly recommend that you use NUwave.
+If you are a faculty or staff member, or a student, you must use NUwave and not NUwave-guest.
 NUwave offers exclusive wireless access to internal systems for faculty and staff with desktop logins and more secure connections to online services for students with myNEU accounts.

-You will need a wireless network card installed on your computer and you will need to be in one the NUwave service areas.
-If you are running Windows XP (Home or Professional), Vista, or Mac OS (10.2 or newer), your computer will most likely automatically detect NUwave-guest.
+To access NUwave-guest, you will need a wireless network card installed on your computer and you will need to be in one the NUwave service areas.
+If you are running Windows XP, Vista or 7, or Mac OS 10.2 or newer, your computer will most likely automatically detect NUwave-guest.

 University-sanctioned ports and NUwave wireless services feature reliability, backed up by centralized support and maintenance.
 These solutions are best when considering network expansion.
 Members of the community who are considering network expansion are kindly asked to consider the service offerings listed above, as well as the Appropriate Use Policy.
 If you have questions about the Appropriate Use Policy, please contact firstname.lastname@example.org.
 For general assistance, please contact email@example.com.